 Rating Chart: Is Your House in Order?

-Circle the number that applies to you where 1 is “very poor” and 5 is “excellent”.
-You can download a PDF or print and use this Chart to assess yourself/your firm.
+Getting your house in order is as important as having a marketing plan.
+Circle the number that applies to you (where 1 is “very poor” and 5 is “excellent”) on the Rating Chart (below, or you can download it as a PDF) to assess yourself/your firm.

 Add up the numbers from each question and give yourself a score out of 50.